abednarz210/Supervised_Machine_Learning/README.md

-# Supervised_Machine_Learning
+# Machine Learning: Supervised

-Predicting Credit Risk
+## Predicting Credit Risk
 Build a machine learning model that attempts to predict whether a loan from LendingClub will become high risk or not.

 ## Background